-Prerequisite: BSYS 2583 Spreadsheets for Managerial Decision Making Co-requisite: ~ACCT 2013 Introduction to Managerial Accounting
+Prerequisite: BSYS 2583 Spreadsheets for Managerial Decision Making and ~ACCT 2013 Introduction to Managerial Accounting

 The coursework will include discussions of accounting concepts and the application of those concepts utilizing an electronic spreadsheet as a problem-solving and decision-making tool.
-Students will create their own accounting models to solve accounting problems associated with the concepts learned in Financial Accounting and Introduction to Managerial Accounting.
-Microsoft Excel 2013 is required for this course.
+Students will create their own accounting models to solve accounting problems associated with the concepts learned in Introduction to Financial Accounting and Introduction to Managerial Accounting.
+Microsoft Excel is required for this course.
+(Spring)